CSC 316 — Data Structures

 Cheating: Homework and projects are individual assignments and students are required to submit their own solutions.
 All students are bound by the University's academic integrity policies (refer to the relevant section below).

-His office hours are: Monday and Friday from 10:00-11:00 am in 1211F EB2, or you may contact him to arrange for an online chat or video call at a mutually convenient time.
+His office hours are: Mon/Wed/Fri from 1:30-2:30 pm in 1229B EB2, or you may contact him to arrange for an online chat or video call at a mutually convenient time.